No matter how much research we put into our campervan builds, we’ll always have a list of van conversion mistakes. Our van build mistakes include:

 Better Alternative - Bestek 300w Portable Inverter

-5 months into our van life travels, we purchased a small, portable 300w inverter that you can just plug into a 12v (cigarette-style) socket.
+Later, we purchased this portable 300w inverter that you can just plug into a 12v socket.

 Bestek 300w Inverter Benefits

-We didn’t know much about electric wires at the time, but we purchased these 14 Gauge Stranded Copper Wires simply based on the many positive Amazon reviews.
+We purchased these 14 Gauge Stranded Copper Wires simply based on the many positive Amazon reviews.

-But what makes these wires so popular, which is their thin & flexible silicone wire jackets, also makes these wires less durable under vibration.
-And since many of these wires are now inaccessible behind our ceiling and walls, I worry that if the wires become severed due vibrations from driving, we may not be able to fix the problem without having to rip our ceiling and walls out.
+But what makes these wires so popular, which is their thin & flexible silicone wire jackets, also makes these wires less durable to constant friction under vibration.
+And since many of these wires are now inaccessible behind our ceiling and walls, we worry that if the wires become severed due the vibrations from driving, we may not be able to fix the problem without having to rip our ceiling and walls out.

 Lesson Learned - Wires With Stronger Jackets